 The center’s main goals include:

-- Educating people about the biology, ecology, as well as the natural history of the incredible birds (eagles).
+- Educating people about the biology, ecology, as well as natural history of the incredible birds (eagles).

 - Encourage people to embrace environmental sustainability and conservation.